mitrabrindaa/privacy-preserving-health-data-analysis/README.md

 ## Overview

-This project demonstrates the application of privacy-preserving techniques such as Differential Privacy, Homomorphic Encryption, and Secure Multiparty Computation (SMPC) to health data analysis.
+This project demonstrates the application of privacy-preserving techniques such as Differential Privacy to health data analysis.
 The aim is to analyze health data while ensuring that patient privacy is maintained throughout the process.

 ## Tech Stack